 ALL athletes should try to make an unofficial visit to Miami as soon as they decide that they want to row Division I in college.
 Unofficial visits are characterized by two things:

-– First, you can make an unofficial visit at any time, and you can make as many as you want at any point during your high school career.
+– First, you can make an unofficial visit at any time after August 1 before your junior year of high school and you can then make as many as you want for the rest of your high school career.

 – Secondly, an unofficial visit must be entirely financed by you (the prospective student-athlete) and your family.